isereb/Online-Queue/README.md

 Technologies used
 * Java 8 for logic
 * JavaFX with SceneBuilder for layout
-* Object serialization and desirealization for saving and loading
+* Object serialization and deserialization for saving and loading